 This January I will be exploring Morocco!
 It’s going to be epic.
 It will be my first time in Africa and first time exploring Muslim culture.

 Ras al Hanout can be translated as top of the shop or “top shelf.”
 It’s basically the best blend of spices a shop offers.
 While blends change from brand to brand, family to family, you can make your own following the recipe here.
-I purchased mine in Amsterdam of all places!
+I purchased mine while on a trip in Amsterdam of all places!

 I love this mix because it adds warmth, a little sweetness and a tons of flavor without being spicy.
 The blend is a mix of coriander, turmeric, cardamom, sea salt, black pepper, clove, cinnamon, and nutmeg.
 And it smells amazing!
 You can mix it into couscous or quinoa add some vegetables and you have a quick and easy meal with lots of flavor.